 - the number of Heating and Cooling Degree Days

-For a customized view of how weather affects your monthly energy usage, log in to your CoServ online account.
+For a customized view of how weather affects your monthly energy usage, log in to your CoServ account.
 From there, you can compare your energy consumption charts or data with local temperatures, your neighborhood and CoServ.
 This allows you to easily see how weather affects your energy bill by charting high, average and low temperatures that are displayed just beneath your usage.

 Find out more about the weather’s effect on your energy usage at the National Weather Service.
 You’ll find current conditions and extended forecasts.